loliver/react-html-body-classname/README.md

 [![Downloads][downloads-image]][npm-url]
 [![Dependency status][david-dm-image]][david-dm-url]

 Provides a declarative way to specify `document.documentElement.className` and `document.body.className` in your react app.
-Supports server-side usage too.

 ---